jeremypedersen/jupyter-notebooks/README.md

 # jupyter-notebooks

-Jupyter notebooks for a variety of tasks (mostly AIML related).

-I try my best to sort things into appropriate categories.
-Notebooks are sorted based on where they are meant to be run (for example `aws` or `local`) and what the core focus is (browser automations in `browser`, AI and ML notebooks in `aiml`).
+A collection of Jupyter Notebooks I have written to help myself practice.
+A lot of the are AI/ML focused but some focus on other things (web crawling, data analysis).

+I first sort by where the notebook is intended to run (for example `aws` or `local`) and then by domain (for example `aiml` for Machine Learning or `browser` for browser automation).

+Hope some of these are helpful to others!